You can choose the appropriate product form, deployment solution, and deployment method as needed.

 Plan your resources

-Before you deploy OceanBase Database, you need to plan and prepare the resources required for the deployment.
+Before deploying with the selected deployment solution, you need to plan and prepare the required resources.

-- For more information about the server configuration requirements, see Prepare servers.
+- For server configuration requirements, see Prepare servers.